ijcd/presto/README.md

 We want:

 1. the feel and data model (mostly) of React.
-2. views to be a project of the data.
+2. views to be a projection of the data.
 3. the simplicity of Elm's model/update/view functions.
 4. all of this in Elixir.